 CHP investigates 17 additional cases of COVID-19

-The newly reported cases announced today involve nine males and eight females aged between 6 and 93.
-Among them, 10 had a travel history during the incubation period and seven are overseas students.
+The newly reported cases announced today involve five males and 12 females aged between 11 and 70.
+Among them, 13 had travel history during the incubation period.
 The CHP's epidemiological investigations and relevant contact tracing on the confirmed cases are ongoing.
 For case details and contact tracing information, please see the Annex.

 The CHP will report the cases to the World Health Organization, National Health Commission, Health Commission of Guangdong Province, relevant health authorities and the Hospital Authority.